 It’s been about three years now that I’ve been making Bon Appetit’s parmesan-roasted cauliflower, a recipe Molly Wizenberg wrote about on her blog and described as a “go-to”.
-Heres the gist: cauliflower florets, a sliced onion, and a few unpeeled garlic cloves dressed with olive oil and a few thyme sprigs roast for 40 minutes on a sheet pan, where they caramelize before they meet a showering of salty, grated parmesan.
+Here’s the gist: cauliflower florets, a sliced onion, and a few unpeeled garlic cloves dressed with olive oil and a few thyme sprigs roast for 40 minutes on a sheet pan, where they caramelize before they meet a showering of salty, grated parmesan.
 The combination of sweet and salty, as you can imagine, is incredibly delicious.

 For years I never strayed from the recipe — why mess with a good thing? — but recently I’ve been using it as a jumping-off point for sheet pan suppers.
 This latest version, inspired by spices typically used in shawarma, calls for toasted cumin and coriander seeds, smoked paprika, and cayenne.
-You can read more about this recipe’s genesis here, or you can get right to it: Sheet Pan Chicken and Cauliflower “Shawarma”
+You can read more about this recipe’s genesis here or find it below.

 I love these mini naan: